Are you concerned about plastic pollution and other kinds of rubbish?

 New Super Recycler Service

 South Hams District Council’s current doorstep collection is in the process of being replaced by its ‘New Super Recycler Service’.
-However, while this has been rolled out to many households, problems have meant that the final phase of the roll out has been paused until July.
+However, while this has been rolled out to many households, problems have meant that the final phase of the roll out has been paused.
 IF YOU ARE STILL ON THE OLD SERVICE, PLEASE DO NOT PUT ANYMORE FOOD WASTE INTO YOUR BROWN BIN.
 There will be a one off collection of food waste from brown bins on the first collection in June, after which brown bins with food waste can not be emptied.
 In the meantime, please compost your food waste at home or dispose of in the refuse bin or refuse sacks.

 TerraCycle projects for hard to recycle plastic